rancher/rancher-docs/docs/reference-guides/cluster-configuration/downstream-cluster-configuration/node-template-configuration/digitalocean.md

 The **Droplet Options** provision your cluster's geographical region and specifications.

-// ### Docker Daemon
+### Docker Daemon

-// If you use Docker, the [Docker daemon](https://docs.docker.com/engine/docker-overview/#the-docker-daemon) configuration options include:
+If you use Docker, the [Docker daemon](https://docs.docker.com/engine/docker-overview/#the-docker-daemon) configuration options include:

-// - **Labels:** For information on labels, refer to the [Docker object label documentation.](https://docs.docker.com/config/labels-custom-metadata/)
+- **Labels:** For information on labels, refer to the [Docker object label documentation.](https://docs.docker.com/config/labels-custom-metadata/)
-// - **Docker Engine Install URL:** Determines what Docker version will be installed on the instance.
+- **Docker Engine Install URL:** Determines what Docker version will be installed on the instance.
-// - **Registry mirrors:** Docker Registry mirror to be used by the Docker daemon
+- **Registry mirrors:** Docker Registry mirror to be used by the Docker daemon
-// - **Other advanced options:** Refer to the [Docker daemon option reference](https://docs.docker.com/engine/reference/commandline/dockerd/)
+- **Other advanced options:** Refer to the [Docker daemon option reference](https://docs.docker.com/engine/reference/commandline/dockerd/)

-// Do we update this section or keep it as-is re: references to Docker vs being more generic?